nimakarimipour/WALAWiki/Intermediate-Representation-(IR).md

 Phi statements
 --------------

 [As is standard in SSA form](https://en.wikipedia.org/wiki/Static_single_assignment_form#Converting_to_SSA), the WALA IR contains *phi statements* to handle cases where multiple definitions may reach some use.
-TODO FINISH DOCUMENTING
+These phi statements (`SSAPhiInstruction`s) are *not* stored as normal instructions in the IR, for historical reasons.
+Instead, they are stored on `BasicBlock`s in the IR's control-flow graph.
+To see all phi instructions in an IR, call `IR.iteratePhis()`.
+To see the phi statements on a particular basic block, call `BasicBlock.iteratePhis()`.
+Logically, the phi statements on a basic block execute **at the beginning** of the basic block, i.e., before any of the normal instructions in the block.

 Type inference
 --------------